* This chapter provides a description of the origins of the F-15, its primary technical features, and F-15 variants.

 The F-15 has been used in the "aggressor training" role, with the 65th Aggressor Training Squadron (65 AGRS) formed up in 2005 at Nellis AFB in Nevada.
 The 65 AGRS was assigned 24 F-15s, all painted in blue or tan disruptive camouflage patterns to emulate Russian aircraft, with the 65 AGRS collaborating with the 64 AGRS, also at Nellis, flying F-16s in the same color patterns.
 It appears there were no special modifications to these aircraft, other than the paint jobs, though they may have carried laser scoring devices.
 The 65 AGRS was disbanded in 2014 due to budget cuts, though the 64 AGRS remained in operation.

-* The very first two-seater Eagle was modified under the "Short Takeoff Or Landing (STOL) / Maneuverability Technology Demonstrator (SMTD)", which was begun in 1984.
+* The very first two-seater Eagle was modified under the "Short Takeoff Or Landing (STOL) / Maneuverability Technology Demonstrator (SMTD)", which was begun by NASA in 1984.
 As the designation indicates, the intent of the program was to develop an Eagle that didn't require so much runway and featured improved maneuverability.

 The aircraft was fitted with canard foreplanes, modified from the horizontal tailplanes of the MDD F/A-18 Hornet; an "automatic landing guidance (ALG)" system; and the glass cockpit and heavier landing gear of the Strike Eagle.
 The canard fins were mounted at a prominent dihedral of 20 degrees and could be used differentially for flight control, but they were mostly meant to support STOL.